Web server aborts page loading

 If I tried to create other new instance of SaxonProcessor after calling close processor on instance I used before(eg in cycle - see php attachment), webserver aborts page loading.
 As PHP programmer, I would except some PHP error, not strange abort of request without any message.
 If is required to use SaxonProcessor as singleton, so call only once initialization and only once close method, as PHP programmer I would except that this class is singleton by design - as singleton provided from PHP module.

-#2 Updated by O'Neil Delpratt over 2 years ago php warning "XSLT2 PHP close" that is raised by calling close() method needs removing.
+#2 Updated by O'Neil Delpratt almost 3 years ago php warning "XSLT2 PHP close" that is raised by calling close() method needs removing.